 Show All Answers

-Each cardholder may have up to 15 DVDs and up to 99 items checked out at once.
+You may have up to 15 DVDs and up to 99 items checked out at one time.

 You may renew any item twice, as long as another patron hasn't requested the item.
 Items renew for the same loan period length.
 Items also renew from the date the renewal is requested, not from the original due date.
 Items may be renewed by: * calling the Library at 308-233-3282 * visiting our web page * using the KPL to Go mobile app * signing up for SMS text messaging

 Late fines are .30 cents per day, per item.
-The library does send overdue notices via standard mail and pre-overdue and overdue notices via e-mail to patrons.
-Notices can also be sent to patrons who choose to sign up for our SMS text messaging service.
-These are courtesy notices and patrons are responsible for knowing when their materials are due.
-Patrons who have $25 or more in fees on their library account may be turned over to a collection agency for further action.
-We accept cash, check, credit or debit cards for payment in the library or you can also pay online by signing into your account.
+The library sends overdue notices via standard mail and pre-overdue and overdue notices via email to you.
+Notices can also be sent to you via text messages if you choose to sign up for that service.
+These are courtesy notices and you're responsible for knowing when your materials are due.
+If you have $25 or more in fees your library account may be turned over to a collection agency for further action.
+We accept cash, checks, credit, and debit cards for payment in the library or you can also pay online by signing into your account.

-We do ask that if a patron loses a book or if a book is damaged beyond usual wear and tear, that the patron pays the replacement cost for the item.
-If a patron pays for a lost book and it is found in good condition within six months, the library will refund the patron the price of the book.
-The library does not accept replacement materials.
-We accept cash, check, credit or debit cards for payment in the library or you can choose to pay online by signing into your account.
+We do ask that if you lose a book or if a book is damaged beyond usual wear and tear, that you pay the replacement cost for the item.
+If you pay for a lost book and it's found in good condition within six months, the library will refund the price of the book to you.
+The library doesn't accept replacement materials.
+We accept cash, checks, credit, and debit cards for payment in the library or you can choose to pay online by signing into your account.

 Yes.
-The library has many computers available to patrons for public internet access.
+The library has many computers available to you with internet access.
 We also have Wi-Fi if you prefer to bring your laptop or device.
-You will need your library card barcode number to access the internet from a library computer.
-Guest passes for the computers may be obtained in the library for those who do not have a library card.
+You'll need your library card barcode number to access the internet from a library computer.
+Guest passes for the computers may be obtained in the library if you don't have a library card.

-Borrowers are responsible for all materials checked out on their card.
-This includes payment of any charges on the borrower’s account.
+As a borrower, you are responsible for all materials checked out on your card.
+This includes payment of any charges on your account.
 Parents or guardians are responsible for materials checked on their child’s library card.
-Patrons age 16 and older must present their library card or a photo ID to check out materials or get their library card number to access the computers.
-Borrowers are also responsible for keeping their contact information with the library current.
-If a patron loses or misplaces their library card, the library should be notified as soon as possible.
-Borrowers should respect the rights of other borrowers to use and enjoy the library.
+If you are 16 and older you must present your library card or a photo ID in order to check out materials and in order to access our computers.
+You are also responsible for keeping your contact information with the library current.
+If you happen to lose or misplace your library card, please let us know as soon as possible.
+You also need to respect the rights of other people to use and enjoy the library.